-CIS 227: App Development with Swift II
+CIS 227 or CIS 222: App Development with Swift II

 This course focuses on building specific features for iOS apps.
 Students apply their knowledge and skills to developing new apps.
 Students must complete this course with at least a "C" average.